Tayma stones

-The Tayma stones, also Teima stones, were a number of Aramaic inscriptions found in Tayma, now northern Saudi Arabia.
-The first four inscriptions were found in 1878 and published in 1884, and subsequently included in the Corpus Inscriptionum Semiticarum II as numbers 113-116.
-In 1972, ten further inscriptions were published, and in 1987 seven further inscriptions were published.
+The Tayma stones, also Teima or Tema stones, were a number of Aramaic inscriptions found in Tayma, now northern Saudi Arabia.
+The first four inscriptions were found in 1878 and published in 1884, and included in the Corpus Inscriptionum Semiticarum II as numbers 113-116.
+In 1972, ten further inscriptions were published.
+In 1987 seven further inscriptions were published.
 Many of the inscriptions date to approximately the 5th and 6th centuries BCE.